kingsleyh/crystal-rethinkdb/README.md

 ## Usage

-This library is meant to be compactible with RethinkDB's Ruby API.
+This library is meant to be compatible with RethinkDB's Ruby API.
 Thus, all [official documentation](http://rethinkdb.com/api/ruby/) should be valid here.
 If you find something that behaves differently, please [open an issue](https://github.com/kingsleyh/crystal-rethinkdb/issues/new).

 ```crystal
 require "crystal-rethinkdb"